 The rear garden slopes northeast away from the existing house and is laid to lawn.

 The garden is bounded on its northwest side and northeast rear boundary by a brick wall.

 The wall returns part way up the southeast side before being replaced by a close board fence.

-A group of Portugal Laurels grow off-site, immediately to the rear of the existing house.
+A group of Portugal Laurels, S11, grow off-site, immediately to the rear of the existing house.

 It is likely that the house foundations will be acting as a root barrier in the north easterly direction.

 The British Geological Survey describes the immediate area as London clay formation.

-There is the typical spade spilt of anthropogenic topsoil.
+There is the typical spade spit of anthropogenic topsoil.

-The proposal removes T6, a Cherry.
-The tree cannot be seen from a place that the public have unrestricted access.
+The proposal removes T6 and T7 Cherries.
+These trees cannot be seen from a place that the public have unrestricted access.